-- In 1, the researcher's actions are deemed to have a small social impact and be slightly malicious, and the funding amount used fraudulently is small. - In 3, the researcher's actions are deemed to have a small social impact and be slightly malicious.

-Note 2: With regard to 3 above, periods will be decided upon with due consideration of the severity of infringement of diligence by the researcher with duty of diligence.
+- In 1 to 4, the researcher's actions will have a small social impact and their maliciousness is deemed as being low, and the funding amount used fraudulently is small. - In 6, the researcher's actions will have a small social impact and their maliciousness is deemed as being low. - Note 2: With regard to 6 above, periods will be decided upon with due consideration of the severity of infringement of diligence by the researcher with duty of diligence.

-12.2.3 Restrictions on Researchers Whose Application to and Eligibility for Participation in Other Competitive Research Funding Programs Has Been Restricted
+12.2.3 Restrictions on Researchers Whose Application to and Eligibility for Participation in Other Competitive Research Funding Programs etc. Has Been Restricted

-With regard to researchers who have been found to have carried out misconduct under research funding programs (including but not limited to competitive research funds, etc. and management expenses grants) (including programs for which new applications are solicited in FY2022 or later, and programs completed in or before FY2021) other than this program, which are under the jurisdiction of the national government or an independent administrative agency and are government-financed either wholly or in part, and whose application to and eligibility for participation in these programs has been restricted, application to and eligibility for participation as PI or Co-Investigator in this program shall also be restricted for the duration of the restrictions imposed.
+With regard to researchers who have been found to have carried out misconduct under research funding programs (including but not limited to competitive research funds, etc. and management expenses grants) (including programs for which new applications are solicited in FY2023 or later, and programs completed in or before FY2022) other than this program, which are under the jurisdiction of the national government or an independent administrative agency and are government-financed either wholly or in part, and whose application to and eligibility for participation in these programs has been restricted, application to and eligibility for participation as PI or Co-Investigator in this program shall also be restricted for the duration of the restrictions imposed.
 In the case that the relevant researcher's application to or participation in this program becomes known after adoption by another program, adoption by the relevant program may be cancelled.
 Furthermore, in the case that the relevant researcher's participation in this program becomes known after the conclusion of the contracted R&D agreement, the relevant agreement may be cancelled.